 You can personalize promotions, tell them your story, share interesting content, and give practical advice.
 The possibilities are endless.

 But above all, think that a relationship is not built with a sales promotion here and there.
 On the contrary, it requires consistency and equality: a clear advantage for both parties.
+Don’t forget about domain security, and use DMARC checker to prevent spamming.

 #3 Email marketing fosters loyalty